adarshm11/Scriptly/README.md

 # Promptly

-Navigating the command line is tough, even for some intermediate and advanced developers.
+Navigating the Mac command line is tough, even for some intermediate and advanced developers.
 There's a vast catalog of commands to traverse through gigantic file systems, and it's difficult to remember the functionality of most, let alone all, of these commands.
-Promptly aims to fix this problem by providing you with a super easy, customizable, sleek command line interface that makes your scripting experience a breeze.
+Promptly aims to fix this problem by providing you with a super easy, customizable, sleek command line interface that makes your Mac's scripting experience a breeze.
 With concise aliases, robust functionality, and a transparent setup, Promptly enhances your command line experience so that you never have to worry about forgetting a shell command again.

+## Functionalities

+To call a Promptly function, simply use the prefix `pmt`.
+Promptly commands include, but are not limited to:
+1. **System Checks**.
+Promptly allows you to check what items are taking up storage on your Mac that may be difficult to find.
+2. **Docker Control**.
+The Docker command line can be verbose, but Promptly easily abstracts the process of viewing containers and images, disk usage, and cleaning up your Docker items.
+3. **Git**.
+With so many version control commands, Promptly creates sub-aliases for those obscure Git commands that are so useful, but so frustrating to memorize.

+For a full list of Promptly capabilities, simply run `pmt help`.

 ## Setup
 1. Ensure you have Go installed on your system.
 If not: visit `https://go.dev` to install.